WenchenLi/WenchenLi/_posts/2015-4-19-Thoughts-after-Andrew-Ng's-Talk-at-NVIDIA.md

 <!--break-->
 ![magic screenshots]({{ site.url }}/assets/Screenshot 2015-04-19 11.31.55.png)
 ![magic screenshots]({{ site.url }}/assets/Screenshot 2015-04-19 11.54.47.png)
 The new promising deep speech structure: a BDRNN.
-Help neural network's each recognizing unit better capture what is before and after itself.
+Help neural network's each recognizing unit better capture what is before and after itself.BTW I should remind myself here BDRNN is the one I should learn during this summer.